 Our Ticket Desk staff and interpreters can help you navigate the Village and answer questions about the Shakers.
 Also, look for the daily handout of talks, tours and demonstrations included with admission.

 How should I dress?
 What if it rains?

 Dress casually and wear comfortable shoes.
 The Village is fun and interesting even if it rains.
 An umbrella and waterproof shoes are recommended.
 Keep in mind that while you will have to walk between buildings, most of what you will see and do is located indoors.

 Can I eat at the Village?

 Seeds Marketplace Cafe is open every day from April through December offering lunch, snacks, beer and wine, and take-out picnics.
 On evenings when we have performances and concerts, Seeds is also open for dinner.
-You can call them directly at 413.418.9100
+You can call the cafe directly at 413.418.9100.

 Where can I shop?

 Shaker Mercantile is open every day from April through December, offering a variety of handmade Shaker reproduction furniture and crafts, books, toys, gifts, and beautifully designed products.
 Shop online too!

 Can I sleep at the Village?

 No, but there are many great lodging choices nearby.
 Call the Berkshire Visitors Bureau at 800.237.5747 or visit www.berkshires.org.